waterjugs/SYN-Seed-Script/README.md

 ## Step One: Delete All Intro Movies From Your Respective Game Folder.

+-This must be done to ensure the timings for the script work correctly.

 -If you are using the _Steam_ version of Hell Let Loose
 > Steam Intro Movies Location: "*YourSteamInstallPath*\\steamapps\common\Hell Let Loose\HLL\Content\Movies"